 Advantages of Nursing Multiples

 - It can save parents a lot of money.
-Formula is expensive, especially when buying for more than one.
+Formula is expensive, especially when buying more than one.

 - Mom can lose her postpartum weight quicker.